What to Do If You’re on a Rehab Wait List

 - Dropping out after admission.
 Research indicates that longer wait times have been linked to higher dropout rates after admission.

-How Long Is the Rehab Process?
+How Long Is the Drug and Alcohol Rehab Process?

 Rehab facilities offer several different options for treatment types and length of treatment, too.2 There isn’t a magic formula that determines the length of rehab for any one individual.
 Instead, effective treatment considers the type of drug and the unique needs of the individual and may draw on a variety of components, including:2